phillbaker/terraform-provider-elasticsearch/docs/index.md

 ### AWS authentication

-The Elasticsearch provider is flexible in the means of providing credentials for authentication with AWS Elasticsearch domains.
+The provider is flexible in the means of providing credentials for authentication with AWS OpenSearch domains.
 The following methods are supported, in this order, and explained below:

 - Static credentials
 - Assume role configuration